sarkershantonu/sarkershantonu.github.io/notes/Allure2-annotations.md

 - Example :

 ### @Feature :
 A functionality that we deliver in a version of a release.
+It may contain multiple stories but make sure they are released in single version.
+It is similar to EPIC but scope is single version.

 - Scope Of Use : Methods & Classes
 - Parameters : Description string.